mccombspj/kurumastories/content/honda/honda-1300/MF-RT-Honda-1300-Coupe-9S-1970.md

 <b>Irikoshi:</b> That's right.
-If the low-speed torque is insufficient, the stall speed of the torque converter will have to be increased to keep the rotations high at all times, and of course, fuel economy will be worse to some extent with any automatic, so the upper limit was lowered to take fuel economy and other factors into consideration rather than increasing the horsepower at the upper end.
+If the low-speed torque is insufficient, the stall speed of the torque converter must be increased to keep the rotations high at all times, and of course, fuel economy will be worse to some extent with any automatic, so the upper limit was lowered to take fuel economy and other factors into consideration rather than increasing the horsepower at the upper end.